lorenzomighie/Monitoring-Rewards/README.md

 ## Install
 - [flloat](https://github.com/whitemech/flloat) for LTLf formulas and DFA
 - [OpenAI Gym](https://gym.openai.com/) for Taxi, Cartpole and Breakout environments
-- [OpenAI Baselines](https://github.com/openai/baselines) for Cartpole and Breakout
+- [OpenAI Baselines](https://github.com/openai/baselines) for Cartpole and Breakout, these two have to be executed inside the "experiment" folder of baselines library

 See also https://github.com/fabriziocacicia/monitoring_rewards for a guide into monitoring rewards